 Do you ever get bored with hanging and displaying your art in the same boring picture frame you have all around your house?
 Sure, there are different styles and colors, but it can get a little repetitive when you hang art and photos all the same way.
 And let’s be honest, those frames and mats for frames (if you need one of those) can get expensive.
 Especially if you have a lot of art.

-Well, I’m going to show you how to make this modern and minimal floating acrylic frame!
+Well, I’m going to show you how to make this modern, wall-mounted floating acrylic frame!
 Do you ever feel like the majority of DIY projects just scream DIY?
 Well, that’s why this one is one of my favorites.
 I promise that it will look nothing like a DIY project when you’re finished.
 I’m also going to show you where you can download this free printable abstract art!

 I’ve seen these acrylic frames online and have fallen in love with how sleek they look.
 The barely-there frame makes it seem as if it were floating on the wall.
 And finished with some beautiful hardware?
 I mean, come on.
 Need I say more?

 But, beyond just the looks of this frame, I love this DIY for multiple reasons.
-It’s unique, simple, inexpensive and it can be customized many ways, depending on what you’re hanging!
+It’s unique, simple, and inexpensive and it can be customized in many ways, depending on what you’re hanging!